Visitation at Harnett County Detention Center.

 Quick Facts

-• Housing pods also include multi-purpose rooms and outdoor exercise areas.
+• All housing pods have video visitation booths, multi-purpose rooms, and outdoor exercise areas.

-• Visitors generally must be on an approved visitor list and complete a visitor application before visiting.
+• You normally must be on an approved visitor list and complete a visitor application before visiting.

 Visitation Guides